stanwood/handbook/README.md

 stanwood is the embodiment of change.
 We want to improve every day.
 One crucial step (others are Analyses, Planning, Doing and Collecting Data) is the Review.

-### 0. Performance review
+### 1. Personal development review

-Every team member has a performance review meeting with their team lead every quarter.

-The Q3 review is the Annual Review where we also add 360° feedback.
+Every team member has a personal development review meeting with their team lead four times per year, where we review 360° feedback.

 Apart from general feedback, your lead discusses these points: